Background

 To quote Hawa again, and what he says is remarkably similar to the Navaho father, we do not know how.
 We cannot say why, but we keep those rules in order that we may live untroubled.

 Reflective individuals may be defined as those who suspect that the order and meaning they discern and strive hard to maintain are little more than a measure of their desperation.
+Hawa was such an individual.

 Another also in Iglulik was Okutagu.
 Okutagu inspired to become a shaman, but changed his mind during the period of training.

 To his kinsmen, he said, that he was not good enough.
-To the friendly outsider, Knud Vaknin, he explained that the real reason was that he had come to doubt his master's claims to reading the signs of nature and to establish contact with helpful spirits.
+To the friendly outsider, Knud Wasmusen, he explained that the real reason was that he had come to doubt his master's claims to reading the signs of nature and to establish contact with helpful spirits.

 He saw such claims as lies and humbug, well-meaning perhaps, but manufactured to provide reassurance to timid people.